publicissapient-france/sim-service/readme.md

 }
 ```

-Farm responses to the factory
+Farm reply to the factory

+* Response

 ```json
 {